susanev/uw-stars-cse/midterm/study-session/programming-answers.md

   }
   ```

-5. Below is three possible solutions; but please note there are many correct solutions to this problem.
+5. Below are three possible solutions; but please note there are many correct solutions to this problem.

   ```java
   public static void cheerleader(int lines, int cheers) {